Five-a-side football: Rules

-The penalty area is significantly different from football: it is semi-circular in shape, only the goalkeeper is allowed to touch the ball within it, and they may or may not be allowed out.
+The penalty area is significantly different from football: it is often semi-circular in shape, only the goalkeeper is allowed to touch the ball within it, and they may or may not be allowed out.

 Goalkeepers are only allowed to give the ball out to another player through hands.
-The goalkeeper may only kick the ball to effect a save.
+The goalkeeper may only kick the ball to effect a save, otherwise they are disallowed from using their feet to pass.